 Black Eyed Pea Bowls

 The first recipe is called Black Eyed Pea Bowls.
-This recipe was inspired by a dish served at Tupelo Honey Cafe which is a well known farm to table restaurant which started in Asheville and now is regional in our area.
-I have used fresh okra in the summer and when it is out of season, I have used frozen okra in recipes but I also want to share a variation today of substituting sweet potatoes instead of okra during the winter months.
+It was inspired by a dish served at Tupelo Honey Cafe which is a well known farm to table restaurant which started in Asheville and now is regional in our area.
+I use fresh okra in the summer and when it is out of season, I use frozen okra in recipes but I also want to share a variation today of substituting sweet potatoes instead of okra during the winter months.
 In Western North Carolina, we have a grist mill named Barkley’s Mill so I can get fresh grits for this recipe!
 They are so yummy and are also a whole grain!